-Sure, I know the arguments against Apple, but there just isn’t a better product on the market if you plan to create and edit video — for my book.
+Sure, I know the arguments against Apple, but there just isn’t a better product on the market if you plan to create and edit a video — for my book.

 Not only does owning an Apple make it easy to use editing software, but sometimes they’re even cheaper.
-For instance, Camtasia, which is great for adding a voice over to turn your slide show into a video, is about half the price when purchased for an iOS system versus a PC.
+For instance, Camtasia, which is great for adding a voice-over to turn your slide show into a video, is about half the price when purchased for an iOS system versus a PC.

 I’m a huge fan of Final Cut Pro (from Apple, but it runs on a PC).
 It’s a little challenging to learn, but it’s incredibly flexible and powerful.
 Final Cut Pro helps you edit your video and audio quality, adds transitions and opening/ closing credits, and music.
-You can also add a voice over and captions to your video and cut & splice out uninteresting portions or reorder the video to make your point.
+You can also add a voice-over and captions to your video and cut & splice out uninteresting portions or reorder the video to make your point.

 Video editing is about 10X more time-consuming than filming, so plan your project accordingly.
 If you’ve not used your editing software extensively, probably double or triple that estimate.
 BTW, recognize that you can’t “break” your editing software and can always start over if you mess it up too badly.
 So, explore and play around until you get your video just right (Final Cut Pro has excellent help files to answer questions about how features work).

 As an overview, most editing software uses multiple windows (like this screenshot from Final Cut Pro).
-One window shows your media — images, video, voice overs, and other audio tracks.
+One window shows your media — images, video, voiceovers, and other audio tracks.
 The big window shows the current video stream and it’s broken down into various tracks for video and audio.
 Recognize that you’ll likely split the audio from your video recording to optimize each independently.
 Other options are available based on the software you’re using.
 Here’s an image from Final Cut Pro:

 The most important is an external microphone as the sound quality of the integrated microphone isn’t very good and it picks up a lot of ambient noise.
-Lavalier microphone (you know the little ones you clip to your shirt) work best because they are unidirectional and pick up less outside noise.
+Lavalier microphones (you know the little ones you clip to your shirt) work best because they are unidirectional and pick up less outside noise.